saltstack/salt/doc/ref/configuration/master.rst

 Default: ``5``

 Set the default timeout for the salt command and api.
+If the value is set to 0 the timeout will occur after all minions are no longer running the job.

 .. conf_master:: loop_interval